Swaroop Khan

 Swaroop Khan is an Indian playback folk singer from Rajasthan.

 He is known for his popular songs "Tharki Chokro" in PK and Ghoomar in Padmaavat.

-He had contested in the Indian Idol Season 5.
+He had contested in the Indian Idol Season 5 in 2010, and was given his first opportunity in Bollywood to sing on the title track of The Film Emotional Atyachar by composer Bappi Lahiri who was impressed by Swaroop's versatility.